The Events at the Cathedral of Saint Dion-On-The-Prairie

 The most persistent story was that part of the very floor had been constructed from headstones removed from the old churchyard when the small collection of the slumbering was moved to the site of the new cathedral and new stones were erected.
 This was a common practice then and as the stones had been replaced, few gave it a second thought.

-The one certain story in this cacophony of myth is an account of events written down form the lips of one who saw them.
-The handwritten manuscript is the account of Father J—, a young and energetic priest who came to St. Dion’s in the years before what the manuscript calls “The Great War.”
+The one certain story in this cacophony of myth is an account of events written down from the lips of one who saw them.
+The handwritten manuscript is the account of Father M—, a young and energetic priest who came to St. Dion’s in the years before what the manuscript calls “The Great War.”

 He was convinced that the source of the sounds would be the wind whistling along the prairie, much as the moaning in old Scottish castles was credited to the wind blowing through the passageways.
 Indeed, his first evening there he heard wind but nothing that could be mistaken for whispering.
 He wondered if from his location in the structure he might have missed the sounds.
 So, the next night, he made certain to plant himself in the sanctuary and after a time of prayer set out to walk the length of the room, keeping alert.